zzzprojects/docs/entityframework-classic.net/pages/features/using-ef-classic-with-ef-6.md

 - Use another config section for entity framework classic

 ## Extern Alias
-Using [extern alias](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/extern-alias) allow solving namespace issue when two libraries use the same fully-qualified type names.
+Using [extern alias](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/extern-alias) allows solving a namespace issue when two libraries use the same fully-qualified type names.

 Usually, you choose one of them to keep the `global` alias (can be accessed without specifying the extern alias) and you specify an alias for the other.
 You can also use an alias for both libraries.

-We recommend following alias name:
+We recommend following alias names:
 - Entity Framework 6: `EF6`
 - Entity Framework Classic: `EFClassic`